TheGotGithub/RViz_robot_description/README.md

 The parameters used in the URDF file are defined as properties in the robot_config.xacro file.
 These properties define dimensions, joint positions, and other customizable parameters.
 You can modify these property values in the robot_config.xacro file according to your requirements.
 By adjusting these values, you can easily customize the robot's dimensions and configurations without directly modifying the URDF file.

-After making changes to the URDF or property files, rebuild your ROS2 workspace to apply the modifications: